Air-powered computer memory helps soft robot control movements

-Category: Environment Hits: 2Engineers made a pneumatic RAM chip using microfluidic valves instead of electronic transistors.
+Category: Environment Hits: 4Engineers made a pneumatic RAM chip using microfluidic valves instead of electronic transistors.
 The valves remain sealed against a pressure differential even when disconnected from an air supply line, creating trapped pressure differentials that function as memories and maintain the states of a robot's actuators.
 Dense arrays of these valves can perform advanced operations and reduce the expensive, bulky, and power-consuming electronic hardware typically used to control pneumatic robots.

 Read more https://www.sciencedaily.com/releases/2021/07/210716150750.htm